 Meifeng Island is shaped like a plum blossom and has thousands of different species of plum blossoms planted.

-Besides beautiful natural views, there are many fun recreational activities on this island, such as grass sledding, boating, and so on.
+Besides beautiful natural views, this island has many fun recreational activities, such as grass sledding, boating, and so on.

 Beautiful View on Top of Meifeng Island or Plum Blossom Island, Photo from Official Site.

 It copied the ancient Shi Cheng or Lion City that has been submerged beneath the water, which detailedly presents the city's Huizhou-style buildings, history, and customs.

 Lion City or Shi Cheng of Wenyuan, Copied the Shi Cheng Submerged Beneath the Qiandao Lake

 Leisure and Recreational Activities

 In the Thousand Island Lake area, many activities, including cycling on the beautiful long bike paths, water parachutes, hot air balloons, water bicycles, and scuba, are famous among visitors.

 Hot Air Balloons, Comfy Hotels, and Other Recreational Facilities, Photo from Official Site.

 A series of islands are named after animals that are habitats there, including monkeys, snakes, deer, peacocks, ostrich, bird islands, etc.

 Moonlight Island is a scenic area that consists of five islands, each of which presents a unique culture, such as the lock culture of love, Zhuangyuan (champion in the Imperial Examination in history) culture regarding ambition, education, and career, and the island of wedding culture, etc.